Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: RELATED WORKS

-\paragraph{Alignment-breaking Attacks in LLMs} Although various alignment strategies have been developed to steer LLMs to generate content complying with human ethical principles, an emerging class of alignment-breaking attacks (i.e., jailbreak attacks) can still bypass safeguards and elicit LLMs to generate harmful and toxic responses \citep{wolf2023fundamental,li2023multi,shen2023anything,yuan2023gpt,wei2023jailbroken,zou2023universal}, which poses significant threats to the practical deployment of LLMs.
-In particular, inspired by traditional computer security, \citet{kang2023exploiting} adapt obfuscation, code injection/payload splitting, and visualization attacks to the LLMs, leading to the generation of content containing hate speech, phishing attacks, and scams. \citet{wei2023jailbroken} hypothesize that competing objectives and mismatched generalization are two failure modes of safety training in LLMs and craft effective jailbreak attacks by leveraging the two failure modes.
-Instead of manually crafting adversarial prompts, \citet{zou2023universal} automatically produce transferable adversarial suffixes by using greedy and gradient-based search methods to maximize the probability of generating an affirmative response. \citet{yuan2023gpt} bypass the safety alignment through dialogue encryption. \citet{shen2023anything} systematically analyze the characteristics of jailbreak prompts in the wild and present that jailbreak prompts have evolved to be more stealthy and effective with reduced length, increased toxicity, and semantic shift. empts, especially as LLMs become increasingly central to various applications.
+\paragraph{Alignment-breaking Attacks and defenses in LLMs} Although various alignment strategies have been developed to steer LLMs to generate content complying with human ethical principles, an emerging class of alignment-breaking attacks (i.e., jailbreak attacks) can still bypass safeguards and elicit LLMs to generate harmful and toxic responses \citep{li2023multi,shen2023anything,yuan2023gpt,cao2023stealthy,kang2023exploiting,zou2023universal, wei2023jailbreak,helbling2023llm}, which poses significant threats to the practical deployment of LLMs.
+In particular, inspired by traditional computer security, \citet{kang2023exploiting} adapt obfuscation, code injection/payload splitting, and visualization attacks to LLMs, leading to the generation of content containing hate speech, phishing attacks, and scams.
+Instead of manually crafting adversarial prompts, \citet{zou2023universal} automatically produce transferable adversarial suffixes by using greedy and gradient-based search to maximize the probability of generating an affirmative response.
+AutoDAN \citep{liu2023autodan} also can automatically generate jailbreak prompts through a genetic algorithm with a handcrafted jailbreak prompt as initialization.
+TAP \citep{mehrotra2023tree} iteratively refine the candidate attack prompts using tree-of-thought reasoning.

+Note that some concurrent works also aim to defend against alignment-breaking attacks: \citet{kumar2023certifying} provides a verifiable safety guarantee by enumerating all possible partially erased input and using a safety filter to identify the harmfulness of the input content.
+LLM self-defense \citep{helbling2023llm} simply utilizes itself or another LLM to detect if its own response is harmful. \citet{jain2023baseline} propose to detect adversarial prompts by checking if the perplexity of the prompt is greater than a threshold.
+We defer more discussion and comparison with concurrent defense methods in Appendix \ref{app:self_defense} and \ref{ap:perplexity}.